 - Tang ZS, Xu L. Choice-of-Court Agreements in Electronic Consumer Contracts in China.
 Pandora’s Box 2016, 23, 21-30.

 - Tang ZS, Xiao Y, Huo Z. Conflict of Laws in the People's Republic of China.
 Cheltenham: Edward Elgar, 2016.

 - Tang ZS.
 Consumers' Access to Justice in E-Commerce: A Comparative Study.
 In: 6th Annual Conference: E-Commerce Forum.
 2016, China-EU School of Law, CUPL, Beijing.

 - Tang ZS.
 Future Private International Law in the UK: Different Models.
-In: Cross-Border Litigation in the UK: A Post-Referendum View from the UK.
+In: Changes and Challenges in Cross-Border Litigation: A Post-Referendum View from the UK.
 2016, University of London: Institute of Advanced Legal Studies.

 - Dowers N, Tang ZS.
 Arbitration in EU Jurisdiction Regime: the Recast Regulation and a New Proposal.
 Groningen Journal of International Law 2015, 3(1), 125-146.

 - Tang ZS.
 Declining Jurisdiction in Chinese Courts by Forum Non Conveniens.
 Hong Kong Law Journal 2015, 45(1), 351-372.